-Giving back to my community in this way and teaching the next generation of Canadians – so many of whom face the same struggles I did when I was younger – was a gratifying experience.
+Giving back to my community in this way and teaching the next generation of Canadians – so many of whom face the same struggles I did when I was younger – was a serendipitous experience.
 I found a sense of purpose which was not present in my previous career.
 Despite the arduous process of engaging in a career shift and the tireless hours of marking, it was worth it.

 I was soon recruited into management at another school.
 I grew into the position of vice-principal and subsequently became the principal.
 As a principal, the opportunities to offer improved education and innovation were widespread.
 I wanted to ensure that these students were getting the best possible and most well-rounded experience; that they would feel comfortable not only in the classroom, but as multi-faceted human beings with their own values, who are comfortable balancing all aspects of their identities.

 I decided to go back to school to get my Masters in Education, with a focus on Leadership and Administration.
 I later went on to pursue my Principal Qualifications.
-These certifications made me better equipped to engage with my students and community.
+These certifications made me better-equipped to engage with my students and community.

 As a principal, I focused on:

 - maximizing the available resources and facilities of the school,

 - improving the school’s facilities and access to resources, and

 - engendering a culture of respect, confidence and pride within and among the faculty and the students.
 As the school improved, enrollment increased dramatically and I became a reference point for conversations around the educational system, particularly within the Muslim community.
 I took this responsibility seriously – I knew that members of my community were looking to me on how to navigate both the public and private schooling systems.
 It is a responsibility I still take earnestly.